Faculty Clinical Supervisors

 Jennifer Aube, PhD

 Dr. Aube earned her PhD in Clinical Psychology from McGill University.
-She is a Licensed Psychologist as well as Professor of Psychology and Doctoral Program Director at Roberts Wesleyan College.
+She is a Licensed Psychologist as well as Professor of Psychology and Doctoral Program Director at Roberts Wesleyan University.
 She has over 25 years of experience providing assessment, diagnosis, and therapy services in a variety of settings, including college counseling, private practice, outpatient clinics, and hospitals.

 Dr. Aube has experience treating a variety of psychological issues in adults, including depression, anxiety, adjustment difficulties, grief, and trauma.
 She works with people who are experiencing stressful life events, difficulties in relationships, loss, and challenges in their lives, and who seek to better understand themselves and develop new skills to manage these challenges more effectively.
 She has a special interest in providing a space for those who wish to incorporate their Christian faith into the therapy process to become emotionally and spiritually healthy.